Gene-edited babies: Scientist 'violated research norms to be famous'

 The report said He acted alone and will be punished for any violations of the law, although it didn't say which regulations he may have broken.

-The scientist stunned the world in November by claiming that he had altered the DNA of twin girls at conception to try to help them resist infection with the AIDS virus.
+The scientist stunned the world in November by claiming that he had altered the DNA of twin girls at conception in order to try help them resist the AIDS virus.

-He's work has been widely criticised as unethical because of questions about whether the participants truly understood the risks.
-It is also considered medically dangerous because of possible harm to other genes and the DNA changes can be passed to future generations.
+His work has been widely criticised as unethical because of questions about whether the participants truly understood the risks.
+It is also considered medically dangerous because of possible harm to other genes.
+The DNA changes can be passed to future generations.

 There has been no independent verification of his claim, first reported by AP, and it has not yet been published, although He gave details at an international gene editing conference in Hong Kong.
 Some have even speculated that it could be a hoax.